Labor Relations

 Section 24.2.
 Vacation Time Off.

-Postdoctoral Scholars will receive twenty-one (21) days of paid vacation time off at the beginning of the month following the start of each one (1) year appointment period.
+Postdoctoral Scholars will receive twenty-one (21) days of paid vacation time off on their time off service date.
+The time off service date is set as the first day of the Postdoctoral Scholars appointment.
 For appointment periods of less than one (1) year, Postdoctoral Scholars will receive the prorated number of paid vacation days.
 Unused vacation time off shall lapse twelve (12) months from the date it was received and at the expiration of each appointment period.
 Unused vacation time off is not paid at separation, does not transfer between employment programs and is not eligible for shared leave donation.

 Section 24.3.
 Vacation Scheduling.